tmax818/github-pull-request-basics/README.md

 ## Conclusion

+Pull requests are merely a tool that allows project owners and project editors to collaborate without granting too much direct access, or potentially stepping on each others' toes.
+This action can be performed even on a repo you are a collaborator on, but may not have write access too--but we won't get into that just yet.
+You'll continue to learn more about collaboration and how git enables you to track and edit projects to your heart's content!

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/github-pull-request-basics' title='Github Pull Request Basics'>Github Pull Request Basics</a> on Learn.co and start learning to code for free.</p>